-• Your child will have a Statement of SEN or an Education and Health Plan (EHP), which means that a formal meeting will take place to discuss your child's progress and a report will be written.
+- The child's EHCP individual outcomes.
+This is assessed 6 times a year and parents are given a copy. - Your child will have an Education and Health Care Plan (EHP), which means that an annual review meeting will take place to discuss your child's progress and a report will be written.